 In addition to the IRC, the regulations issued by the Department of Treasury form the universal set of federal tax laws implemented in the United States.
 The Department of Treasury issues detailed regulations explaining each code mentioned under the IRC with examples.
 The IRS must acknowledge and enforce the tax laws following these regulations.

 Like federal tax codes, the states have an independent set of legal procedures used to determine the taxes to be collected.
 While not every state collects income taxes from individuals, all states have tax codes for calculating and collecting taxes on real estate, sales, etc. These tax codes serve the same purpose as the IRC on the state level.
 Moreover, tax codes can be created at county and city levels as well.

 The taxes collected in the US can be broadly classified into three basic categories:

 The category can be further divided into the following categories:

 Besides the federal government, as many as 43 states and numerous local and city municipalities collect income taxes from individuals and businesses.
-The percentage of taxes levied on income is progressive in nature, meaning, the higher the income, the higher are the tax rates levied on it.
+The percentage of taxes levied on income is progressive, meaning the higher the income, the higher the tax rates.
 The taxable income is divided into two categories: